 - Captain SNES: The Game Masta has Braveshroom, who varies between this and a parody of William Wallace, depending on the situation, fighting for mushroom rights against human and koopa oppressors.
 He even gives a parody of the same speech parodied in the pagequote (Super Mario landed on us!).

 - Dewey from The Boondocks is a hypocritical counterpart to Huey Freeman, who takes "down wit' the struggle" much further than even Huey by reading poetry, wearing capris, headwraps and sandals, even going as far as to become a Muslim...and yet he doesn't even know the basic Islamic greeting.
+Huey himself is both a deconstruction and a reconstruction of the trope: he's an intelligent, opinionated Black kid with radical politics who is not a Straw Character, but nobody takes him seriously because he's a kid and tends to ruin their fun.

 - Chef during the town flag controversy (fittingly called 'Chef Goes Nanners') in South Park, right down to becoming Muslim and changing his "slave name" into a long, pseudo-Arabic one which no longer fit on his apron, so that he had to have someone follow him around, bearing a sign with the rest of his new name.